RX-M/web-public/self-study/ckad-mod-2/ckad-mod-2-content.md

 $
 </code></pre>

-Learn more about [blue/green deployments](https://kubernetes.io/blog/2018/04/30/zero-downtime-deployment-kubernetes-jenkins/) and [canary deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#canary-deployment).
+Learn more about <strong><a href="https://kubernetes.io/blog/2018/04/30/zero-downtime-deployment-kubernetes-jenkins/">blue/green deployments</a></strong> and <strong><a href="https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#canary-deployment">canary deployments</a></strong>.

-## Use the Helm package manager to deploy existing packages
+<h2>Use the Helm Package Manager to Deploy Existing Packages</h2>

 A popular method of deploying applications on Kubernetes is through the use of templating tools like Helm.
 These tools allow users to specify all of the components of an application meant to run on Kubernetes in a series of templated YAML files.
-Toos like Helm take these templated YAML files, populate them with user-defined values, and deploy all of those resources together.
+Tools like Helm take these templated YAML files, populate them with user-defined values, and deploy all of those resources together.

 Helm take the concept of an application package and applies it to Kubernetes.
 The application's resource templates are grouped into packages known as charts.
 Charts include all of the YAML templates that represent Kubernetes resources deployed by Helm and supporting components like metadata, information on dependencies, custom resource definitions, and tests to be run.